 There are only so many hours in the day for this mama, and I admit, I have yet to visit every single java joint in Jax.
 But these are definitely on my coffee shop bucket list!

 Alyona’s Coffee: Nestled between Arlington and Southside, this family-based business is exclusively drive-thru and offers a variety of hot and cold organic, fair-trade coffees and espresso beverages.

 Brass Tacks Coffee: This hip Southside coffee shop is well known for roasting their own coffee beans and also serves up espresso, tea, wine and local beers on tap.
 Bonus: Yes, they have a drive-thru!

 Breezy Coffee Shop Café: Intimate coffee shop and café serving light breakfast and lunch fare, as well as specialty coffee drinks, beer and wine.
 Located in Jacksonville Beach.

 Brew Five Points: Craft beer and espresso bar serves up (you guessed it) beer and coffee, as well as baked goods and artisan toast in historic Five Points.
 Check out their Facebook events for more info on ladies’ nights and featured art openings.

 The Coffee Grinder: Southside hot spot serving Panache coffee, as well as beer and wine, all to the tune of progressive house and trance music spun by live DJs.

 The Mini Bar: Tiny donuts made fresh to order?
 Sign us up!
-New to Jacksonville Beach, The Mini Bar boasts itty-bitty bites and has partnered with Bold Bean to serve a variety of coffee and espresso bevs.
+Based in Jacksonville Beach, the Mini Bar boasts itty-bitty bites and has partnered with Bold Bean to serve a variety of coffee and espresso bevs.

 Pura Bean Coffee Company: Small-batch, artisan coffee company and café located near the Intracoastal Waterway with single origin and blended offerings.